 Tom Tierney’s personal mission is to serve exceptional individuals and organizations to help them achieve breakthrough social impact.
 His professional experience spans a wide range: CEO, social entrepreneur, author, teacher, philanthropic advisor, and consultant.
 Over the past few decades, Tom’s work has generally focused in the areas of philanthropy and leadership, with a naturally strategic and intensely pragmatic orientation.
 He remains a creative, curious and avid learner.

-Tom joined Bain & Company in 1980 following graduation from Harvard Business School, where he received his MBA with distinction.
-He was promoted to partner after three years and from 1987 to 1992 served as the managing director of Bain’s San Francisco office.
-In 1992, while reporting to acting CEO Mitt Romney, he became Bain’s president.
-In 1993, Tom assumed full leadership responsibilities for the firm as Bain’s first worldwide managing director.
-During the 1990s, under his leadership, Bain grew its revenues six-fold, while significantly expanding its international operations.
-During 2000, he stepped down as Bain & Company’s chief executive to concentrate on Bridgespan-related activities.
+Tom joined Bain & Company in 1980, and became partner three years later.
+From 1987 to 1992, he served as the Managing Director of Bain’s San Francisco office.
+In 1992, as the firm completed a management buyout, Tom became Bain’s president, reporting directly to acting CEO Mitt Romney.
+In 1993, Tom assumed full leadership responsibilities as Bain’s first Worldwide Managing Director.
+Under his leadership, Bain grew its revenues six-fold, while significantly expanding its global operations.

 In 2000, Tom left his position as Bain’s CEO to co-found The Bridgespan Group, an independent nonprofit focused on helping philanthropists and nonprofit leaders achieve breakthrough results—while simultaneously generating practical knowledge shared freely across the social sector.
 In addition to nurturing Bridgespan’s growth and innovation, Tom concentrates on building platforms that will further enhance the flow and effectiveness of philanthropic funding.
 He also privately advises a select number of extraordinary philanthropists and nonprofit leaders.